-Protecting minors online: yes, this is possible
+Protecting minors online: yes, it’s possible

 At what age do children start using social media?
 At the age of 13, which is the theoretical age limit for certain platforms?
 At the age of 15, as called for by the new French regulations on digital majority?
 Of course not.
 According to CNIL (Commission nationale de l’informatique et des libertés – National commission for personal data protection and privacy) data, they sign up to a platform for the first time at the age of eight and a half.